andreweberle/Chirp/README.md

   }
 }
 ### Setting Up Dependencies

-Register the required dependencies in your `Program.cs` or `Startup.cs`:using Chirp.Infrastructure.EventBus;
+Register the required dependencies in your `Program.cs` or `Startup.cs`: using Chirp.Infrastructure;
+using Chirp.Infrastructure.EventBus;
 using Microsoft.Extensions.Configuration;
 using Microsoft.Extensions.DependencyInjection;

-// Add Chirp services with RabbitMQ implementation services.AddChirp(options =>
+// Add Chirp services with generic options services.AddChirp(options =>
 {
     options.EventBusType = EventBusType.RabbitMQ;